-After the pimples came the raging anger.
-The past five years have seen me turn me into a monster for three days every month.
+After the pimples came to the raging anger.
+The past five years have seen me turn into a monster for three days every month.
 It catches me by surprise each time.

 You would think 16 years of menstruation would have made me master my cycle, but alas.

 I always catch myself shouting at someone over a trivial misunderstanding.
 Ready to jump out of my car and start a fight with an incompetent driver.
 Threatening to break up with boyfriends over issues I can never recall a couple of hours later.

 Now I notice my ears getting unnecessarily hot and my temper bubbling underneath the surface.
 I’ve learned to force myself to stay quiet during these times because I can’t seem to be able to control my words during a conversation.